 - Password creation.

 - Bank account details to conduct payment.
-However, we’d recommend thinking twice before asking for this piece of info that early — it might be rather disturbing and fuel distrust.
+However, we’d recommend thinking twice before asking for this piece of information that early — it might be rather disturbing and cause distrust.

 Here you can show your care for customers and ask about their interests to provide high-quality content that’s best suitable for them.

 For example, Netflix asks to choose 3 TV series that a user likes best.
-Based on that information, the system will offer content similar to this.
+Based on that information, the system will offer similar content.

-But it’s just an example, it’s not that hard to develop and works well with various solutions and different scopes.
+But again, this is just an example - it’s not that hard to develop and works well with various solutions and different scopes.